-GFC has launched initiatives in Vietnam in 2012 and 2014.
-We partnered with the Breast Cancer Club (BCC) of Hanoi (until May 2012 it was the only cancer support group in Vietnam) and 2 additional oncology hospitals in the country to:
+GFC has launched our first initiatives in Vietnam in 2012 where we partnered with the Breast Cancer Club (BCC) of Hanoi which was the only cancer support group in the country and Can Tho and Hue Oncology Hospitals to:

 ‣ Establish six new cancer support groups at the CanTho and Hue Oncology Hospitals, for breast, colorectal and general cancers.